puppetlabs/puppet-docs/source/facter/3.0/custom_facts.markdown

     system_load => 0.25
     users => thomas,pat

-Facter can also easily load fact files distributed using pluginsync.
-Running `facter -p` will load all the facts that have been distributed via pluginsync, so if you're using a lot of custom facts inside puppet, you can easily use these facts with standalone facter.

-Custom facts can be distributed to clients using the [Plugins in Modules](/guides/plugins_in_modules.html) method.
+> ### Note: Removal of Built-in Pluginsync Support
+>
+> Facter 2.4 **deprecated** Facter's support for loading facts via Puppet's pluginsync (the `-p` option).
+Facter 3.0 has now
+> **removed** support for the `-p` option.
+Using the `-p` option with Facter 3 will result in an error.
+>
+> To load facts from Puppet's pluginsync, use the [`puppet facts` command from Puppet](/references/stable/man/facts.html).

 ## Two Parts of Every Fact

-Setting aside external facts for now, every fact has at least two elements:
+Setting aside external facts for now, most facts have at least two elements:

- 1. a call to `Facter.add('fact_name')`, which determines the name of the fact
+1. A call to `Facter.add('fact_name')`, which determines the name of the fact
- 2. a `setcode` statement, which will be evaluated to determine the fact's value.
+2. A `setcode` statement for simple resolutions, which will be evaluated to determine the fact's value.

-Facts *can* get a lot more complicated than that, but those two together are the minimum that you will see in every fact.
+Facts *can* get a lot more complicated than that, but those two together are the most common implementation of a custom fact.

 ## Executing Shell Commands in Facts